.17 Rem Fireball Ammo

 Q: What is the .17 Rem Fireball cartridge?

 A: The .17 Rem Fireball is a centerfire rifle cartridge introduced by Remington Arms in 2007.
-It is based on a shortened .221 Fireball case necked down to .17 caliber (4.37mm).
+It's based on a shortened .221 Fireball case necked down to .17 caliber, designed for varmint hunting and target shooting.

-A: The .17 Rem Fireball typically achieves muzzle velocities of around 4000 fps (1219 m/s) with a 20-grain bullet.
+A: The .17 Rem Fireball typically achieves muzzle velocities of around 4,000 feet per second with 20-grain bullets.
+This high velocity contributes to its flat trajectory and effectiveness for varmint hunting.

 Q: How does the .17 Rem Fireball compare to the .17 HMR?